tkonopka/phenoscoring/README.md

 pip install jsonpickle numpy numba
 ```

-After ensuring you have the right version of python and the required packages, you can obtain the software by cloning it from the source repo.
+The software can be installed by cloning from the source repo.

 ```
 git clone https://www.github.com/tkonopka/Phenoscoring
 ```

 No further installation procedures are required.
-However, running the software successfully does require the assembly of a number of required data files, explained in the documentation below.
+However, running the software successfully does require the assembly of a number of required data files, described below and the linked documentation pages.